 What Constitutes Dog Bite Injuries in Texas?

-Dog bite injuries, as opposed to general animal attack injuries, encompass physical and emotional harm caused by a dog’s aggression.
+Dog bite injuries encompass physical and emotional harm caused by a dog’s aggression.
 It can be defined as any harm inflicted by a dog, such as bites, scratches, or injuries resulting from a dog’s actions, including knocking someone over or chasing them.
 These injuries can lead to severe consequences, including infections, scarring, emotional trauma, and, in some cases, disability.
 Texas Law, Title 10, Chapter 882 defines the regulation of animals and states clear requirements for the owners of dangerous dogs.
-Consulting with our experienced animal bite lawyers in San Antonio will help you assess the circumstances of the incident and determine the appropriate legal course of action.
+Consulting with our experienced animal attack lawyers in San Antonio will help you assess the circumstances of the incident and determine the appropriate legal course of action.

 Negligence